No Grocery Stores in 27,609 Administrative Districts

 Declining Purchasing Power Leads to Inactive Logistics Chains

-A "food desert" refers to a region where, due to population decline and other reasons, grocery stores have closed, making it difficult for residents to purchase fresh food.
-Food deserts emerge at the intersection of various asymmetrical issues such as urban-rural disparities, income inequality, and the digital divide.
-If these inequalities are not addressed, the scope of food deserts will inevitably continue to expand.
+A "food desert" refers to an area where, due to factors such as population decline, grocery stores have closed, making it difficult for residents to purchase fresh food.
+Food deserts emerge at the intersection of various asymmetrical issues, such as the urban-rural divide, income disparity, and information gaps.
+If these inequality issues remain unresolved, the scope of food deserts will inevitably continue to expand.

-As Young People Leave and Purchasing Power Drops...
-Marts and Supermarkets Disappear
+With Young People Gone and Purchasing Power Down...
+Marts and Supermarkets Have All Left

 On the 1st, residents visiting the Door-to-Door Dangjin Rural Mobile Market set up at the Sinchon-ri Village Hall in Hapdeok-eup, Dangjin, Chungnam, are purchasing goods.
 Photo by Kang Jin-hyung

-In the previous survey, Jeonbuk Special Self-Governing Province had the highest proportion of villages without grocery retailers among all provinces (83.62%), followed by Jeollanam-do (83.33%), Gyeongsangbuk-do (78.86%), Chungcheongnam-do (75.1%), and Chungcheongbuk-do (75.04%).
-There were 14 areas where even neighboring administrative villages had no retailers, requiring residents to drive more than an hour to shop.
+In the previous survey, Jeonbuk Special Self-Governing Province had the highest proportion of administrative villages without grocery retailers (83.62%), followed by Jeollanam-do (83.33%), Gyeongsangbuk-do (78.86%), Chungcheongnam-do (75.1%), and Chungcheongbuk-do (75.04%).
+There were 14 areas where even neighboring administrative villages had no retailers, requiring residents to drive more than an hour to reach a store.

-The Korea Rural Economic Institute analyzes that food deserts arise from a combination of various factors such as economic power, population, and infrastructure, reflecting multiple aspects of the urban-rural divide.
-Most food deserts are created through the following process.
+The Korea Rural Economic Institute analyzes that food deserts arise from the interplay of various urban-rural disparities, including economic power, population, and infrastructure.
+The process typically unfolds as follows:

 First, young people leave for cities for various reasons, leading to population decline.
-As the economically active generation departs, the purchasing power of the area decreases.
-Department stores and large supermarkets, which rely on high-spending customers to remain profitable, close down.
-With no shopping infrastructure available, a vicious cycle ensues as more young people leave for cities.
+As the economically active generation departs, the purchasing power of the region decreases.
+Department stores and large supermarkets, which require high-spending customers to be profitable, close down.
+With no shopping infrastructure, more young people leave for cities, creating a vicious cycle.

-The number of public transportation options also decreases because there are not enough passengers to break even.
-In aging regions, few people own cars, and driving is not easy for the elderly.
-Many rural residents must rely on infrequent buses or ask their children or acquaintances for rides to go shopping.
-In areas with poor transportation infrastructure, privately run supermarkets and grocery stores cannot sustain logistics and labor costs, leading to closures.
-Gradually, access to food deteriorates, and ultimately, a food desert is formed.
+The number of public transportation options also decreases due to the lack of enough passengers to break even.
+In aging regions, few people own cars, and driving is often difficult.
+Many rural residents must rely on infrequent buses or ask children or acquaintances for rides to go shopping.
+In areas with poor transportation infrastructure, privately operated supermarkets and other grocery retailers cannot afford logistics and labor costs, leading to further closures.
+As food accessibility gradually worsens, a food desert ultimately forms.

 When entering the address of the village hall in Dogok-ri, Hapdeok-eup, Dangjin-si, Chungnam, a message appears on Rocket Fresh stating that the service is not available in this area.
 Photo by Jeon Jinyoung.

-According to the Korea Institute of Public Finance, as of the end of last year, 123 out of 250 cities, counties, and districts nationwide (49.2%) could not receive overnight delivery services from Coupang, SSG.com, Kurly, or Oasis.
-This means that in many food deserts, even delivery is not available.
-As large supermarkets leave, the logistics system essentially collapses.
-For next-day delivery services that allow you to select fresh food via an app, large logistics centers need to operate 24 hours a day.
-In the absence of investment incentives, major distribution chains have no reason to build logistics networks that cover food deserts in rural areas.
+The Korea Institute of Public Finance reported that, as of the end of last year, 123 out of 250 cities, counties, and districts nationwide (49.2%) could not receive early morning delivery from Coupang, SSG.com, Kurly, or Oasis.
+This means that in food deserts, delivery services often do not function properly.
+As large supermarkets withdraw, logistics systems essentially collapse.
+For next-day delivery services, where fresh food is selected via an application, large logistics centers must operate 24 hours a day.
+In the absence of investment incentives, large distribution chains have no reason to build logistics systems that cover food deserts in rural areas.

-In regions without grocery retailers, there are usually no restaurants either.
-It is difficult for food businesses that must bring in fresh ingredients daily and cook them to succeed in such areas.
-Even if residents use food delivery apps, there are often no restaurants operating in these areas, and even if there are, the area is frequently designated as outside the delivery zone.
+In areas without grocery retailers, there are usually no restaurants either.
+It is difficult for businesses that must bring in fresh ingredients daily and prepare food to succeed in these regions.
+Even if you use a food delivery app, there are often no restaurants operating, and even if there are, these areas are often marked as "delivery unavailable."

-The digital divide also plays a role.
-Even in areas where online grocery services are available, elderly residents who are not adept at using smartphones find it difficult to download and use these services.
+The information gap also has an impact.
+Even in areas where online grocery shopping services are available, elderly residents who are not adept at using smartphones find it difficult to download and use these services.

 On the 1st, large-capacity groceries were displayed at the Hanaro Mart Hapdeok Nonghyup in Dangjin, Chungnam.
 Photo by Kang Jin-hyung

-Despite the fact that food deserts encompass various disparities, there is still no clear definition or established concept of food deserts in South Korea.
-While the concept of food deserts has been studied in Western countries and Japan since the 1990s, it only began to emerge in South Korea in the early 2010s.
+Despite the fact that food deserts are intertwined with various disparities, there is still no clear standard or established concept for food deserts in South Korea.
+While the concept of food deserts emerged and began to be studied in Western countries and Japan in the 1990s, it only started to appear in South Korea in the early 2010s.

-The United States Department of Agriculture defines a food desert as an area where fresh food is unavailable within 1 mile (1.6 km) in urban areas or 10 miles (16 km) in rural areas.
+The United States Department of Agriculture defines food deserts as areas where fresh food cannot be obtained within 1 mile (1.6 km) in urban areas and 10 miles (16 km) in rural areas.
 In Japan, the Ministry of Agriculture, Forestry and Fisheries defines food deserts as places where grocery stores are more than 500 meters away on foot.
-However, in South Korea, there is no unified government standard for the term "food desert."
+However, in South Korea, there is no unified government standard related to the term food desert.

 As a result, the term "food desert" itself is often used inconsistently.
-In academia, terms are already distinguished according to the characteristics of food deserts.
-For example, food deserts that occur in urban areas are referred to as "food swamps" or "food mirages" overseas.
-Areas where grocery stores exist but only sell fast food or processed foods, making it difficult to access nutritious fresh food, are called "food swamps."
-Where grocery stores exist but prices are too high or incomes are too low for residents to make purchases, the term "food mirage" is used.
+In academia, terms are already being distinguished according to the characteristics of food deserts.
+For example, in other countries, food deserts that arise in urban areas are classified as "food swamps" or "food mirages."
+Areas with grocery retailers nearby but where only fast food or processed foods are sold, making it difficult to access nutritious fresh food, are called "food swamps."
+When grocery stores exist but prices are high or incomes are insufficient for purchases, these areas are called "food mirages."

-Experts advise that these distinctions must be considered in the process of developing countermeasures.
-Yoo Chanhee, a research fellow at the Korea Rural Economic Institute, said, "Personally, I believe it is more appropriate to use travel time as the criterion for food deserts, rather than simply physical distance as in the U.S. or Japan.
-However, since South Korea lacks clear standards, it is necessary to discuss this issue more rigorously."
+Experts advise that these distinctions must be considered when developing countermeasures.
+Yoo Chanhee, a research fellow at the Korea Rural Economic Institute, said, "Personally, I believe that, like in the United States or Japan, it is more appropriate to use travel time rather than just physical distance as the standard for food deserts."
+He added, "Since there is no clear standard in South Korea, it is necessary to discuss this issue thoroughly."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.